Tasshack/dreame-vacuum/README.md

 Replace the valetudo binary on your robot with [my Valetudo fork](https://github.com/riboyama/Valetudo).

 Next, add this repo as a custom repository in HACS, and install Dreame Vacuum Valetudo.
 You can find the required token in `/data/config/miio/device.token` on your robot.
-Note that you do need to base64 encode it before entering it in the integration setup.
+Note that you do need to encode it to hex before entering it in the integration setup.

 ## Configuration